Dreaming of growing your own pumpkins for Halloween and Thanksgiving? Find out exactly when to plant pumpkins for the perfect fall harvest!

 I know some places in the country see frost before Halloween… being a South Texas gal, I can’t imagine that, but I know it’s true!

 If this is the case for you, make sure your 120 days to maturity is up before the first frost.
+Then simply cure and store them for the holidays.

-You can cure pumpkins by setting them in a warm, dry location for 1-2 weeks before storing.
+Once they are harvested, you can cure pumpkins by setting them in a warm, dry location for 1-2 weeks before storing.
 This will allow you to still have homegrown pumpkins for all the right holidays, even if there is frost on the ground!

 Best Pumpkin Variety for Carving and Pie